SteveWinward/GoogleSheetsWrapper/README.md

     // Google Sheets API throttles requests per minute so you may need to play
     // with this setting.
     appender.AppendCsv(
-        stream, // The CSV FileStrem
+        // The CSV FileStream
+        stream,
-        csvHasHeaderRecord: true, // true indicating the CSV file has a header record as the first row
+        // true indicating the CSV file has a header record as the first row
+        csvHasHeaderRecord: true,
-        skipWritingHeaderRow: false, // false indicating to not skip writing the header record to the Google sheets file
+        // false indicating to not skip writing the header record to the Google sheets file
+        skipWritingHeaderRow: false,
-        batchWaitTime: 1000); // 1000 milliseconds to wait every 100 rows that are batch sent to the Google Sheets API
+        // 1000 milliseconds to wait every 100 rows that are batch sent to the Google Sheets API
+        batchWaitTime: 1000);

     // OPTION 2: Create your own CsvConfiguration object with full control on Culture and delimiter var csvConfig = new CsvConfiguration(CultureInfo.CurrentCulture)